NOTICE: Harsh language ahead!

 Her exposed eyes start to water as she tries to look around to hide her face, while continuing "I thought this would last a month or two, and that everything would go back to normal, that Reimu would somehow solve the incident without having to sacrifice my immortality.
 Th... the burden I placed on you two.
 I am so sorry."

-"Boo-hoo," mocks Aya, holding herself back from flashing that witch on the face, then furiously says "it's too late for that shit!
+"Boo-hoo," mocks Aya, holding herself back from flashing that witch on the face, and then furiously says "it's too late for that shit!
 Your stupid human brain can't possibly imagine all the SHIT we've been through!
 The SHIT that so-called master has put us through, Suwako knows for what!"

 "We've had limbs melted off, bones bitten through, seen friends turned to monsters, walked through dead villages, thrown to a hellish heaven, dropped into a true demon's castle, sent around Gensokyo, then Makai, where a bitch placed a curse on Satori; our fucking minds are breaking to pieces as we SPEAK, and you are apologizing for all of that now!
 FUCK YOU!
 When we spill that thing, I'm coming after YOU!
 YOUR LIFE IS MINE, KIRISAME!"